The model outlined in this card provides embedding representations of text. It powers the Embed endpoint.

 Embeddings may be used for purposes such as estimating semantic similarity between two sentences, choosing a sentence which is most likely to follow another sentence, sentiment analysis, topic extraction, or categorizing user feedback.
 Performance of embeddings will vary across use cases depending on the language, dialect, subject matter, and other qualities of the represented text.

-Always refer to the Usage Guidelines for guidance on using the Cohere API responsibly.
+Always refer to the Usage Guidelines for guidance on using the Cohere Platform responsibly.
 Additionally, please consult the following model-specific usage notes:

 - English only: The model provides meaningful representations for English text only.